 Heat Pump 101

 What is a heat pump?
-It is as simple as it sounds; it is all in the name.
-A heat pump, pumps heat.
-It is a piece of equipment used to heat and/or cool a home.
-It uses the refrigeration cycle to mechanically transfer heat, drawing heat from the environment and moving it indoors to heat your home – or in reverse to withdraw heat from the home to cool it.
+The answer is simple: a heat pump pumps heat.
+It is used to heat and/or cool a home using the same process as your refrigerator.
+The refrigeration cycle mechanically transfers heat, drawing heat from the environment and moving it indoors to heat your home – or in reverse to push heat from the home to cool it.

 Heat pumps are common – so common in fact that you have likely lived with one in your home your entire life!
 It is not typically referred to as a heat pump but using the same basic heat pump process, your refrigerator extracts heat from inside the refrigerator and expels it outside of the unit to keep your food cold.